shmuelshwartz/WorkoutApp/DB_DESIGN.md

 | Preset Metadata         | `preset_metadata`                            |

 This schema provides a **modular, maintainable system** for defining workouts with full user flexibility.
 Prefixes make the schema **self-documenting** and prepare it for future expansion to session-level data (`session_`).

+Note: The database has already been created and matches the schema defined in workout_db.sql.
+It is not an empty database.